 With the festive atmosphere, snow-filled landscape, and time off from work that the holiday season brings, it's no wonder more and more couples are choosing to host their weddings around Thanksgiving, Christmas, and New Year's Eve.
 In fact, research shows that winter weddings are on the rise.
 But planning a wedding on or near a major holiday poses a unique set of challenges that couples must keep in mind, in order to help the planning process and wedding itself run smoothly.
 After all, planning a wedding for a time when most of your friends and family will have their own obligations and traditions to uphold is certainly not easy!

-We asked Jodi Moraru of EVOKE, an event planning firm in Washington, D.C., to reveal the etiquette rules of planning a holiday wedding.
+We asked Jodi Moraru of Evoke Design & Creative, an event planning firm in the Washington, DC area, to reveal the etiquette rules of planning a holiday wedding.
 Follow these guidelines to ensure that you make life as easy as possible for your guests, who likely have to juggle their own holiday plans with yours, as well as vendors, who will be busy not only with their own families but with other events as well.
 Happy holidays (and planning)!

 Moraru says save-the-dates should be sent out six months in advance, no matter when the wedding is.
 "How many people are truly often planning something much further out, anyway?" she points out.
 "Those that are closest to you will receive the information verbally and will already be aware of the date and impending invitations."

 Invitations should be sent eight weeks in advance, and if you are more comfortable sending them out a bit earlier you can extend that to 10 weeks.
 However, "It’s most important with a holiday wedding that a save the date is sent out," Moraru says.